Home > Recipes > Staples > Soft Whey Bread (No-Knead)

-Soft Whole Wheat Whey Bread (No-Knead)
+Soft Whey Bread (No-Knead)

 A loaf and slice of soft whey bread on a black cooling rack.
 Dark background.